team-fire-nomz/fire-nomz-backend-ac/README.md

 }
 ```

 ## Create a new note for a recipe

 Requirement: user must be logged in.

 ### Request

-Required fields: recipe_version *this MUST match the recipes/id or it will post to another recipe's id (likely bug?)*
+Required fields: recipe\*version \_this MUST match the recipes/id or it will post to another recipe's id

 Optional fields: note

 ```json
 POST /recipes/id/notes/